sbgn/sbgn/docs/referencecards.md

 ---
-title: Reference Cards
+title: Reference cards
 layout: default
 permalink: /referencecards
 ---

 # Reference cards and templates

-This page lists the material provided to help you use the SBGN languages in your favorite software.
+This page provides SBGN reference cards and lists the material provided to help you use the SBGN languages in your favorite software.

 Abbreviations and names used in the following tables: